 This is still a lot of stuff out of landfills.
 Charity thrift stores play a major role in reducing textile waste, in addition to providing programs for local communities.

 However, before you drop off that bag of stuff to your local thrift store, it’s important to remember to practice conscious decluttering.
-Being a more responsible donor will increase likelihood that your your secondhand stuff will get a second life and not end up in a landfill.
+Being a more responsible donor will increase likelihood that your secondhand stuff will get a second life and not end up in a landfill.

 How to donate your used stuff responsibly: